Here are some helpful resources, books, links and consultants to supplement the wisdom we have imparted.

 Practising the test

-The Official SAT Study Guide: For the New SAT, Second edition, The College Board, www.collegeboard.org.
-Take ten practice tests, created by the SAT test maker, and receive estimated scores.
+The Official SAT Study Guide For the New SAT - Take practice tests created by the SAT test maker and calculate estimated scores.
 Includes detailed descriptions of math, critical reading, and writing sections of the SAT.
+Available at www.collegeboard.org (and from Amazon UK).

-11 Practice Tests for the New SAT and PSAT, The Princeton Review, ISBN 0-3757-6434-8, www.PrincetonReview.com.
-There is also a series covering the subject tests.
+Cracking the SAT with 4 Practice Tests (2017 edition) – Princeton Review.
+There is also a Princeton Review series covering the subject tests. www.princetonreview.com

-The Real SAT II: Subject Tests, The College Board, www.collegeboard.org.
-Full-length tests for every SAT II subject, tips and strategies.
+The Real SAT II: Subject Tests (The College Board) - Full-length tests for every SAT subject, tips and strategies. www.collegeboard.org

 English language tests